fabrix-app/docs/en/about/contribute.md

 $ git push upstream --tags
 ```

-3. Circle-CI will publish the release to npm.
+3. Circle-CI will publish the release to npm when tests pass.